Exact Solution to Data-Driven Inverse Optimization of MILPs in Finite Time via Gradient-Based Methods: Numerical Experiment

 \subsection{Linear programming}

-The LP settings are detailed in \cref{sec:exp-LP-appendix}.
-In this setting, we explain the results comparing PSGD2, PSGDP, UPA, RPA, and CHAN.
+The LP setup is described in detail in \cref{sec:exp-LP-appendix}.
+Under this setup, we compare PSGD (SRSL), PSGD (Polyak), UPA, RPA, and CHAN.

-Our experiment comprised the following five steps.
-(1) Choose $\phi^* \in \Phi$ by uniform distribution on $\Phi$.
-(2) Choose $s^{(n)} \in \mathcal{S}$ by random variable in the setting shown in \cref{sec:exp-LP-appendix}.
-(3) For $n= 1, \ldots , N$, determine $a^{(n)} = a (\phi^* ,s^{(n)} )$.
-(4) Run PSGD2, PSGDP, UPA, RPA, and CHAN with the number of iterations or data taken as $500$.
-(5) Repeat (1)--(4) 100 times.
+Each experiment consists of the following five steps.
+(Step 1) Sample $\theta^* \in \Delta^{d-1}$ according to the uniform distribution on $\Delta^{d-1}$.
+(Step 2) Sample $s^{(n)} \in \mathcal{S}$ according to the random variable specified in \cref{sec:exp-LP-appendix}.
+(Step 3) For $n=1,\ldots,N$, set $a^{(n)}=a^*(\theta^*,s^{(n)})$.
+(Step 4) Run PSGD (SRSL), PSGD (Polyak), UPA, RPA, and CHAN with the number of iterations (or the number of acquired data points) set to $500$.
+(Step 5) Repeat (Step 1)--(Step 4) $100$ times.

-\begin{remark} In UPA and CHAN, we run these step if the number $k$ is under $500$ and represented by $|\Phi_j |$ with an integer $j$.
-With these numbers, we linearly complemented the values of loss functions. \end{remark}
+\begin{remark} UPA and CHAN cannot be run for an arbitrary number of iterations: the number of evaluation points can only take the discrete values $|\Theta_j|$ indexed by an integer $j$.
+We therefore ran these methods only at the values $t = |\Theta_j|$ with $t < 500$, and linearly interpolated the loss values at the remaining values of $t$. \end{remark}

-The results are presented below. \cref{pic:eliptic_LP-1-4-PLA-100,pic:eliptic_LP-1-6-PLA-100,pic:eliptic_LP-1-8-PLA-100} depict the behavior of $\ell_{\mathrm{pres}} (\phi_k (\mathcal{D})) +0.1$ in the worst case and $d=4,6,8$, respectively.
-With regard to the problem of minimizing PLS, in \cref{tb:pro_con_PLS}, PSGD2 is considered to be the most effective approach for reducing PLS. and can minimize PLS in less than \nicefrac{1}{7} the number of iterations of UPA, RPA, CHAN.
-Especially in 6 or higher dimensions, when learning by PSGD2 is complete, PSGD2 improves the PLS by more than two orders of magnitude compared to existing algorithms.
+We summarize the results as follows. \cref{pic:eliptic_LP-1-PLA-100} shows, for $d=4,6,8$, the worst-case trajectories of $\ell_{\mathrm{plf}}(\theta^{t}(\mathcal{D}))+0.1$.
+For the PLF minimization problem, \cref{pic:eliptic_LP-1-PLA-100} suggests that PSGD (SRSL) is the most effective method for reducing the PLF, achieving PLF minimization in fewer than $1/7$ of the iterations required by UPA, RPA, and CHAN.
+In particular, when $d \geq 6$, once training with PSGD (SRSL) is complete, PSGD (SRSL) improves the PLF by more than two orders of magnitude compared with the existing algorithms.

-From \cref{tb:pro_con_PLS}, as dimension $d$ increases, we can expect UPA, RPA, and CHAN to move to the upper right.
-Conversely, PSGD2 is observed to be less sensitive to dimensions than other methods.
+By \cref{pic:eliptic_LP-1-PLA-100}, as the dimension $d$ increases, UPA, RPA, and CHAN are expected to move toward the upper right.
+In contrast, we observe that PSGD (SRSL) is less sensitive to the dimension than the other methods.

-Furthermore, PSGD2 enables the PLS to be made equal to $0$ with 100\%.
-This phenomenon can be confirmed theoretically by \cref{theo:intention_learning_universal_complete_Polyhedral}.
+Moreover, PSGD (SRSL) drives the PLF to $0$ with probability $100\%$.
+This phenomenon can be theoretically justified by \cref{theo:universal_grad_based_opt_achieve_min_SL}.

-\begin{remark} The behavior of the SL is described in detail in \cref{pic:scheduling-1-4-SL-100,pic:scheduling-1-6-SL-100,pic:scheduling-1-8-SL-100,}.
-On the theoretical side, PSGDP represents the most effective approach for reducing the SL (see \cref{rem:complexity_PSGD}).
-However, in the experiment, both PSGD2 and PSGDP were found to be efficient.
+\begin{remark} The behavior of the suboptimality loss is described in detail in \cref{pic:eliptic_LP-1-SL-100}.
+From a theoretical viewpoint, PSGD (SRSS, SRSL) is the most effective method for reducing the suboptimality loss (see \cref{rem:lower_bound_first_order_method}).
+However, in our experiments, we found that both PSGD (SRSL) and PSGD (Polyak) are efficient.